Skip to main content

 // src/main.tsx

-import { ClerkProvider } from '@clerk/clerk-react'
+import { ClerkProvider } from '@clerk/react'

 const PUBLISHABLE_KEY = import.meta.env.VITE_CLERK_PUBLISHABLE_KEY